top of page

 Example brand: TED, McKinsey, Accenture,

-Some of the most effective brands layer archetypes across the customer journey.
+Some of the most effective B2B brands layer archetypes across the customer journey because the journey isn’t linear, and there isn’t just one ideal customer.

 Each layer can serve a different purpose: a Hero on your website to help visitors identify their challenges, a Jester in ads to grab attention, or a Caregiver in internal newsletters to foster community and loyalty.